warunaudayanga/tweet/README.md

 ## Database

 The application uses PostgreSQL with TypeORM for data persistence.
-Database schema is automatically generated based on entity definitions.
+Database schema is managed through TypeORM migrations.

+### Migration Commands

+- `npm run migration:run` - Run pending migrations
+- `npm run migration:revert` - Revert the last migration
+- `npm run migration:generate --name=MigrationName` - Generate a new migration based on entity changes
+- `npm run migration:create --name=MigrationName` - Create a blank migration file

+### Database Schema

+The database includes the following tables:
+- **users** - User accounts with authentication details
+- **tweets** - Tweet content and metadata
+- **tweet-likes** - User likes on tweets
+- **tweet-replies** - Replies to tweets

+All tables include standard fields: id (UUID), created_at, updated_at, and deleted_at for soft deletes.